mjahidulalam/CharacterRecognition/README.md

-# HandwrittingRecognition
+# CharacterRecognition
-First attempt at training neural net to recognize handwriting
+First attempt at training neural net to recognize characters